Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Evaluation

 \section{Evaluation}

-We evaluate the Multi-CLP approach to CNN accelerator design by conducting a case study of implementing AlexNet~\cite{krizhevsky2012imagenet} on two Xilinx Virtex-7 FPGAs (485T and 690T).
-We use our optimization method (Section~\ref{sec:new-design}) to determine the best Single-CLP and Multi-CLP designs for each chip's available resources, implement the designs using the HLS-based method (Section~\ref{sec:hls}), and use simulation, synthesis, and place and route tools to compare the two methods and evaluate our models.
+We evaluate the Multi-CLP approach to CNN accelerator design by applying our method to four networks (AlexNet, VGGNet-E, SqueezeNet and GoogLeNet), targeting two Xilinx Virtex-7 FPGAs (485T and 690T).
+We consider designs with both single precision floating-point and 16-bit fixed point arithmetic.

+We use our optimization method (Section~\ref{sec:new-design}) to determine the best Single-CLP and Multi-CLP designs for each chip's available resources and compare the model results.
+Further, we implement the designs using the HLS-based method (Section~\ref{sec:hls}) and use simulation, synthesis, and place and route tools to compare the Single-CLP and Multi-CLP methods, and to quantitatively evaluate the correctness of our models.
+To fairly compare with prior work, we first demonstrate that our Single-CLP design for AlexNet on a Virtex-7 485T FPGA with single precision floating point is equivalent to the design in~\cite{zhang2015optimizing}.

-Our results demonstrate that the Single-CLP design found by our optimization is equivalent to the optimized result from~\cite{zhang2015optimizing}, and that the Multi-CLP methodology yields accelerators with 1.3x and 1.5x higher throughput than the Single-CLP approach (on the 485T and 690T respectively), with a commensurate increase in either block RAM consumption \emph{or} memory bandwidth.
-Additionally, we find that our model predictions for resource usage and performance closely match the implemented results.
-We finish our evaluation in Section~\ref{ssec:future_fpgas} by using our model and optimization framework to evaluate how the Single-CLP and Multi-CLP design methodologies scale as future FPGAs grow in computational capacity.
-We conclude that a Multi-CLP design can give up to a 3.3x improvement in throughput over a Single-CLP design when FPGAs scale up to 9,600 DSPs.
+Overall, our results show that our Multi-CLP methodology yields improvements ranging from 1.01x (VGGNet-E on 485T, single precision floating point) to 3.8x (AlexNet on 690T, fixed point) compared to Single-CLP designs.